Skip to content

 False

 The claim that daddy longlegs are the most venomous spiders but cannot bite through human skin is false on both counts.
-The term 'daddy longlegs' refers to at least three distinct creatures, only one of which is a true spider.
-Harvestmen (the most common referent) have no venom at all, and cellar spiders (true spiders) have weak venom with no medically significant effects on humans.
+The name refers to at least three different creatures, only one of which is a true spider, and neither harvestmen nor cellar spiders pose any medically significant venom risk to humans.

 Deoxygenated blood is blue